Quint-Langeveld/4-33/README.md

 ```

 ### Random
-For a random algorithm, the upper bound is as big as the solution.
+In theory, the upper bound of a random algorithm is infiinte.
+A car can be moved back and forth forever, but when a solution is found, the upper bound is as big as the amount of fields past.
 For a representation of the random distribution of solutions, see the results directory.

 ## Objective Function:
 The objective for Rush hour is met when the red car find it's way out of the bord.
 This can simply be summarized in one interger: the amount of moves done to reach the exit.
 The theoretical upper bound of the objective function thereby is the theoretical upperbound of the state space.